Assured Scots: Assured Scots

 The names of around 950 assured Scots can be identified.
 Most lived in areas affected by the war, near the borders or Dundee, where Broughty Castle held an English garrison.
 Notable assured Scots who were active during the war include; Ninian Cockburn; his older brother John Cockburn of Ormiston; Alexander Crichton of Brunstane; Michael and Henry Durham; Elizabeth Lamb, Prioress of St Bathans; Hugh Douglas of Longniddry; the Armstrongs of Mangerton; George Turnbull of Bedrule; James Douglas of Cavers; and others.

 Some assured Scots changed their minds and asked the Arran government for a pardon as the war progressed, and a remission of charges of treason was offered to assured Scots who came forward.
 English observers felt that the assured Scots were not value for money, especially as French troops were able to manoeuvre in East Lothian and maintain the siege of Haddington without much hindrance.
 After a defeat at Haddington, Thomas Fisher, an English officer, wrote:How had it been possible for such a power as the French and Almains [Germans] were, not under 3,000 or above as is reported, to come in the night time through our Assured Men's towns from Musselburgh to Haddington? and never a one of them should hear either of them coming or passing, as they say they did not, or I as think, they would not, although in my judgement a good part of them knew full well of the intended enterprise; and if they did hear, or were privy thereunto, why had they not let it be known by some means to the captain of Haddington?

 William Lauder, a burgess of Lauder, was beheaded in July 1549 for supplying and helping the English garrison at Lauder, and carrying messages for the commander Hugh Willoughby.
 As the war came to end, only a few assured Scots were punished, some were forced into exile, but several were allowed to pay fines (compositions) for their remissions.
+Around 193 townspeople in Dundee were ordered to pay fines in March 1553 for working with the English and with Henry Durham, and for activities related to the siege of St Andrews Castle.